alexmy21/redis-meta/README.md

 ### Dictionaries, Bit sets, HLLs

 These objects are persisted outside of the Metadata Graph.
-Depending on the MDS implementation it could be:
+Depending on the meta-app implementation it could be:
 - File System;
 - Cloud storage, like AWS S3, minIO, and etc.;
 - Distributed storage's like Hadoop;